 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a container not built for the load.
-We route a reinforced 30-yard low-wall bin featuring a heavier floor plate and thicker ribbed sides to handle the density.
-We cap the fill volume well below the visual rim: this ensures axle weight stays legal during transit on our lowboy trailer.
-We also manage standard general construction debris service for your lighter mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container that was not built for the load.
+For these heavy tear-offs, we route in a reinforced 30-yard bin: it features a heavier floor plate and ribbed sides to manage the density.
+We cap the fill volume well below the visual rim to keep axle weight legal; the Lowboy transport helps us set this low-wall unit.
+We also handle your general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover